Philliec459/View-Thin-Section-Images-from-a-Porosity-Permeability-Cross-Plot-using-Python-Altair/README.md

 >## Please note that the thin section images while hovering over the poro-perm sample in the cross plot only show the thin sections in Jupyter Notebook and not JupyterLab.
 >
->## In addition, we have added a Geolog Project with a python loglan to this repository, and we are accessing the Thin Sections via AWS while using Geolog.
+>## In addition, we have added a Geolog Project with a python loglans to this repository.
+In one loglan we are accessing the Thin Sections via AWS while using Geolog.
+In the other loglan we render the Thin Section ./plots/.png images first and then display them with Altair and use Panel to display the select sample Routine Core Analysis data.

 Many of us make a living at characterizing reservoirs and yet sometimes we can get separated from the rock itself.
 Do we truly understand the textural differences in the reservoir?
 Do we know what is controlling reservoir quality?
 In the past we have used Spotfire to integrate our Routine Core Analysis (RCA) with the SCAL, but we have found new ways to use python to accomplish the same task.
 We are using Altair and Vega Panes for our python coding.